dMacGit/meta_core/README.md

 ## Future

 Most of the core functionality is complete.
-Requires adding support for imdb ID's as well as user defined Lists (Both tt-ids and titles).
+- Need to add support for imdb ID's
+- Support for user defined Lists (Both tt-ids and titles).

-Also Need to remove old code leftovers.
+- Remove old code leftovers.

 ## Status